DAIOS-AI/mindscript/README.md

 a Turing-complete language (&lambda;), ensuring rigorous programmability.
 Meanwhile, informal computations are handled by an oracle, realized through a language model (&Psi;) which interprets and processes less structured inputs.
-This dual approach allows MindScript to blend precision and flexibility, catering to a wide range of programming needs and styles.
+This dual approach allows MindScript to blend precision and flexibility.

 **Features:**